micmejia/bible-dump/NKJV/Genesis/Gen 48.md

 Now it came to pass after these things that Joseph was told, "Indeed your father _is_ sick"; and he took with him his two sons, Manasseh and Ephraim.

 ###### 2
-And Jacob was told, "Look, your son Joseph is coming to you"; and Israel [^a]strengthened himself and sat up on the bed.
+And Jacob was told, "Look, your son Joseph is coming to you"; and Israel strengthened himself and sat up on the bed.

 ###### 3
 Then Jacob said to Joseph: "God Almighty appeared to me at Luz in the land of Canaan and blessed me,